dlevsha/nasgrate/README.md

 * pgsql - PostgreSQL
 * oci - Oracle

-You can find more information on official [PHP PDO documentation](http://php.net/manual/en/pdo.drivers.php)
+You can find more information at official [PHP PDO documentation](http://php.net/manual/en/pdo.drivers.php)

-`DATABASE_HOST` - name or IP your database host
+`DATABASE_HOST` - database host name or IP

-`DATABASE_NAME` - your database name
+`DATABASE_NAME` - database name

 `DATABASE_USER` and `DATABASE_PASSWORD` - login and password to access your database

-You can check your settings simply run
+You can check your settings by simply running

 	_$ php nasgrate

-You need to view help page described base commands
+and you are to see the help page describing base commands

-	Nasgrate is a console utility lets you organise database schema migration process in a consistent and easy way.
+	Nasgrate is a console utility that let you organise database schema migration process at a consistent and easy way.
-	It support mysql, mssql, postgresql, oracle (you can find informaton here http://php.net/manual/en/pdo.drivers.php)
+	It supports mysql, mssql, postgresql, oracle (you can find informaton here http://php.net/manual/en/pdo.drivers.php)

 	Usage:
 	  php nasgrate [command] [options]

 	Command:
-	  status     - display migration status
+	  status     - displays migration status
-	  generate   - create new migration (migration file) up:show    - display (but not execute) SQL-query, executed by migration update up:down    - display (but not execute) SQL-query, executed by migration revert up:run     - execute migration update
+	  generate   - creates new migration (migration file) up:show    - displays (but not executes) SQL-query, executed by migration update up:down    - displays (but not executes) SQL-query, executed by migration revert up:run     - executes migration update
-	  down:run   - execute migration revert
+	  down:run   - executes migration revert
-	  help       - show this help
+	  help       - shows this help page
 	  ...

 If you use Linux or MacOS for your convenience you can setup nasgrate script